salesforcecli/plugin-deploy-retrieve-metadata/README.md

     The supplied paths can be to a single file (in which case the operation is applied to only one file) or to a folder (in which case the operation is applied to all source files in the directory and its subdirectories).

-  -t, --target-org=<value>  Login username or alias for the target org.
+  -o, --target-org=<value>  Login username or alias for the target org.

     Overrides your default org.

+  -w, --wait=<value>

-  -w, --wait=<value>  Number of minutes to wait for the command to complete and display results to the terminal window.
+    Number of minutes to wait for the command to complete and display results to the terminal window.

     If the command continues to run after the wait period, the CLI returns control of the terminal window to you.